 The Parenting Center provides families with the support, guidance, and enrichment needed to raise young children in the city.

-The EDCJCC offers many levels of conversational Hebrew and Yiddish, from learning the aleph-bet to reading advanced literature.
+The EDCJCC offers many levels of conversational Hebrew, Yiddish, and American Sign Language.

 Raising children to build a just world is a life-long process, as well as a difficult challenge for parents to navigate.
 Join us for a two-part series with expert educator Dr. Nabina Liebow, who will take us through the learning and practical steps necessary to raise anti-racist children and help us create a cohort of race conscious parents in our community.

 This workshop is designed for anyone who wants to understand how white supremacy and white privilege affect all parts of our lives and how to bring these ideas into conversation and action in parenting.
-It is meant as a beginning, and not to be comprehensive or all-encompassing.
+It is meant as a beginning to this work, rather than to be comprehensive or all-encompassing.

 Although we understand that life is unpredictable, we request that you commit to both Part 1 and Part 2 of this workshop in order to honor the learning process and receive the full benefit of this workshop.
 Attendance will be capped in order to create an intimate cohort of parents.